What Are the Causes of Diverticulosis and Diverticulitis?

 Colonoscopy, a test in which a flexible lighted tube is used to examine the inside of the intestines

-If you have an acute case of diverticulitis, a barium enema and colonoscopy can injure your intestine.
-Instead, your doctor may recommend a CT scan, which can help confirm the diagnosis of diverticulitis.
+If you have an acute case of diverticulitis, a colonoscopy can injure your intestine.
+Instead, your doctor may recommend only a CT scan, which can help confirm the diagnosis of diverticulitis.

 What Are the Treatments for Diverticulosis and Diverticulitis?